jrasky/hcz-jekyll-blog/src/about.md

 ---

-I'm Jerome Rasky, a software engineer from California currently pursuing a Bachelor of Computer Science at the University of British Columbia in Vancouver, Canada.
+I'm Jerome Rasky, a software engineer from California currently pursuing a Bachelors of Computer Science at the University of British Columbia in Vancouver, Canada.

-Through my work as an intern in a number of positions, as well as my general experience in a wide-ranging set of skills in computer science, I have the experience to take on almost any challenge.
+Through my work as an intern in a number of positions, as well as my general experience in a wide-ranging set of skills in computer science, I'm confident I can take on almost any challenge.

 Interesting challenges are really what I strive for, especially in my personal projects.
-When I started my operating system kernel as a side-project, I had very little idea how many functions of an operating system actually came together.
-It took a lot of searching and learning to be able to accomplish the ideas that I had built up in my mind.
+When I started my operating system kernel as a side-project, I had no idea how operating systems came together, or how to communicate with hardware.
+Undeterred, I jumped in, and through way too many long nights and lots of very close reading, I slowly pulled back the curtain on a part of computer science that had always mystified me.

 Beyond just computer science, I'm always searching for the next challenge to take on.
-I am currently the Vice Presidence External of the UBC Computer Science Student Society, charged with the annual Technical Career Fair.
-Managing this event has challenged my time management and communication skills like never before.
-Taking responsibility for people and deadlines is something that I wasn't very used to before, but something that I'm quickly learning to do effectively.
+I'm the former Vice President External of the UBC Computer Science Student Society, and current VP Social.
+Last year as VP External I was charged with the annual UBC Technical Career Fair, an event that spans five different organizations.
+This year, I'm the organizer for all the social events the CS club puts on.
+That means effectively managing people and resources to put together great experiences.

-On the side, I also like to have some fun.
-Life isn't complete without good friends and good food, both of which are things I strive for daily.
-I'm excited for things to come, and for where my life will bring me in the next few years.
+When my friends see me reading the C++ standard, they tell me that I have a warped idea of "fun."
+I disagree: I think everybody likes satisfying their curiosity.
+I also think balance is very important in life, which is why I value my own and others' time a lot.
+I always want to work as hard as I can, but working hard means making time for friends and family so that you can recharge.

+I'm very optimistic about the future.
+There's so much to be excited about, both at the scale of the whole world, for things like advances in medicine, but also at the personal level.
+Younger me never thought my life would be anything like it is today.
+If you have something to add to this great adventure, do get in touch!